What makes IT project governance different from normal project governance? And what are the barriers project managers face when running IT projects?

 6. Lack of Business and IT integration

 IT projects are not just undertaken by software and tech companies.
-Every day, for example, retail companies and even NGOs are engaging with some form of IT project as consumers become increasingly integrated and dependent on digital technologies and services.
-For too long, IT development has been relegated to the IT team and lacks integration with the overall organisation and its strategy.
+Every day, for example, retail companies and even NGOs are engaging in IT projects, as consumers become increasingly integrated and dependent on digital technologies and services.
+For too long, IT development has been relegated to the IT team, which results in poor integration with the overall organisation and its strategy.

 For IT projects to be successful, IT governance needs to consider the varying needs and requirements of both the business and IT to create a framework that incorporates and addresses both perspectives.